ANI GLASS is back with a new single 'Peirianwaith Perffaith', an enticing trailer for her forthcoming as-yet-untitled debut album.

 With a new single ‘Generaduron’ (‘Generators’) has just been unleashed, ANI GLASS kindly chatted about her artistic ethos and musical journey… Continue Reading ›

 Her 2016 single ‘Y Ddawns’ marked ANI GLASS out as a socially conscious, avant pop talent.
 An experienced hand who has previously worked with Andy McCluskey and the late Martin Rushent, the Welsh synth songstress has now released her first EP ‘Ffrwydrad Tawel’.

 Included on this six song EP, ‘Y Ddawns’ (The Dance’) is a declaration of hope, a deeply voiced electronic adventure with a soaring uplifting chorus...
 Continue Reading ›

 ANI GLASS is the stage persona of Cardiff-based musician Ani Saunders.
-No relation to VIVIEN GLASS, she is the younger sister of acclaimed songstress GWENNO.
+She is the younger sister of acclaimed songstress GWENNO.
 Like her sibling, ANI GLASS sings in her native languages of Welsh and Cornish.